zhechun683/chinatravel/README.md

 1. Ensure all PWA-related files are correctly created (manifest.json, sw.js)
 2. Make sure all necessary icons have been generated
 3. Test PWA features in production build (disabled in development mode)
-4. Check browser console for error messages
+4. Check the browser console for error messages

 ## License